pyke369/groom/README.md

 - **`credentials`** (no default)

-  the list of credentials (login:password pairs) clients need to provide to issue requests to this domain.
+  the list of credentials (login:password pairs) clients need to provide to issue requests to this domain. the passwords may also be encrypted with `groom passwd ...` (or `mkpasswd -m sha-512 ...`) before being stored in this file.

 - **`banner`** (default **`groom`**)